 - Cleaning supplies

-- A crate or carrier large enough for the animal to stand and turn around and pads
+- A pet crate or pet carrier large enough for your pet to stand and turn around and pads

 Besides an emergency kit for your pet, planning an evacuation route for you and your pet is crucial.
 When your family includes a pet, evacuating will involve extra planning.
 If you plan to stay nearby, check your local emergency shelter to see if they will accept pets.
 If they do, you will most likely have to pre-register in advance.
 If your local shelter does not accept pets, be prepared to check neighboring cities outside of the projected path of the storm.
 Finding pet friendly hotels or other accommodations well in advance of a natural disaster will help ease the stress.